oracle/python-oracledb/doc/src/api_manual/connection_pool.rst

    isinstance(pool, oracledb.ConnectionPool) == True

-The function :meth:`oracledb.SessionPool` that is used to create pools is deprecated in python-oracledb 1.0 and has been deprecated by the function :meth:`oracledb.create_pool`.
+The function ``oracledb.SessionPool`` that is used to create pools is deprecated in python-oracledb 1.0 and has been replaced by the function :meth:`oracledb.create_pool()`.

 .. _connpoolmethods: